keenanjohnson/zephyr-vscode-workspace/README.md

 In the dialog, select "Remote Containers: Reopen in container"

 VSCode will build the dockerfile inside of `.devcontainer` for you.
 If you open a terminal inside VSCode (Terminal->New Terminal), you should see that your username has been changed to `user`, and the bottom left green corner should say "Dev Container"

+### Author

+[Keenan Johnson](https://www.keenanjohnson.com/) is an electrical and software engineer with experience building IoT fleets of all shapes and sizes.

+[Reach out](https://www.keenanjohnson.com/consulting) if you need help or are interested in hiring me as a consultant for your project.